+- 5 Click Apply. - 6 Verify that the config.xml file is available in each Identity Server node at the following location:

+Linux: /etc/aaplugin/

-- 5 Click Apply. - 6 Verify that the config.xml file is available at each Identity Server node at the following location: Linux: /etc/aaplugin/ - 7 Go to Advanced Authentication and verify that the hostname of the Identity Server is displayed as the endpoint under Endpoints. - 8 In Access Manager, go to Dashboard and click Certificates > Trusted Roots to verify if the Advanced Authentication server certificate is available in Access Manage.
+- 7 Verify that the endpoint has been created in the Advanced Authentication server.
+Go to the Advanced Authentication administration portal and verify that the hostname or domain name of the Identity Server cluster is displayed as the endpoint under Endpoints. - 8 In Access Manager, go to Dashboard and click Certificates > Trusted Roots to verify if the Advanced Authentication server certificate is available.